zarqman/can_has_validations/README.md

 test is merely that they match, not that they are associations.

+## Hash Keys validator ##

+Many databases now allow storing hashes.
+This validates the keys of those hashes.
+It is conceptually the same as using the Array validator to validate `hash_attribute.keys`.

+It is able to use most existing validators that themselves work on individual attribute values (including standard Rails validators, others that are part of this gem, and likely many from other gems too).

+By default it reports only one validation error per sub-validator, regardless of how many keys fail validation.
+Use `multiple_errors: true` to report all errors.
+See Array validator for more details.

+    validates :subjects,
+      hash_keys: {
+        format: /\A[a-z]+\z/,
+        # multiple_errors: true
+      }

+## Hash Values validator ##

+This is the companion to the Hash Keys validator and validates hash values instead.
+It is conceptually the same as using the Array validator to validate `hash_attribute.values`.

+See Hash Keys validator for more details.

+    validates :subjects,
+      hash_values: {
+        length: 3..100,
+        # multiple_errors: true
+      }

 ## Hostname validator ##

 Ensures an attribute is generally formatted as a hostname.
 It allows for any